kelvinlockwood/policies/privacy/index.md

 ### Product interactions

-We store on our servers the content that you upload or receive or maintain in your 37signals product accounts.
+We store on our servers the content that you upload or receive or maintain in your FCC membership accounts.
 This is so you can use our products as intended, for example, to create projects in Basecamp or to receive email in HEY.
 We keep this content as long as your account is active.
 If you delete your account, we’ll delete the content within 60 days.

 ### General Geolocation data